Maxim Pinnacle Review

 Belaying is also smooth and easy, and we didn't experience excessive kinking with this line.
 Kinks can be introduced via lowering off staggered anchors, or from improper unspooling.
-This rope does come in a factory coil, but we took the time to unwind it carefully and didn't experience significant kinking afterward.
+This rope does come in a factory drum coil, but we took the time to unwind it carefully and didn't experience significant kinking afterward.

-The upside to the lower elongation for this line is that it gives a tight top rope feel, so if you have someone who regularly seconds your harder lines but hates feeling like they "fall" a couple of feet every time they weight a top rope, they'll probably like this line better.
+The upside to the lower elongation specs for this line is that it gives a tight top rope feel, so if you have someone who regularly seconds your harder lines but hates feeling like they "fall" a couple of feet every time they weight a top rope, they'll probably like this line better.

 This rope has a higher weight per gram than the other 9.5 mm ropes in this review.
-As such we gave it a 7/10 score for weight.

 The Maxim Pinnacle is a great niche rope for those who like to sport climb.
 It's not too heavy, and has great clipping and belaying action.
 This isn't the best all-around rope, and it certainly isn't suited for beginners, but if you've been sport climbing for a while and are looking for a high-performance line for your redpoint attempts, this is an excellent option.